AdrianN001/Basic-Video-Editor/README.md

-# Python Video Editor
+# (very) Basic Python Video Editor

-This is ... as you can see a video editor made with python
+This is ... as you can see a homemade video editor made with python